-A Relevant Party shall provide any changes/and or updates to his or her Statement of Interest within ten business days of any material change in any information appearing in the statement of interest form.
+A Relevant Party shall provide any changes/and or updates to his or her Statement of Interest within ten business days.
 Such changes shall also be recorded in the minutes of the meeting at which the Relevant Party advises of such change and should be posted as soon as possible.